 Technical Specifications:

-Annual Preventive Maintenance and Inspection Services – Service Provider shall provide preventive maintenance and inspection labor, associated materials to perform Annual Maintenance and travel, labor and expense, including living expenses (if necessary), required to:

-Preventative Maintenance and repair services shall be performed during normal business hours, (Monday to Friday, 7:45am to 4:45 pm).
-Any PM or Repair work requiring a complete shutdown of the Boiler(s), Chiller(s), AHU(s), Package Units, or Exhaust Fan(s) shall be coordinated with the on-site Facilities Management Staff in order to minimize disruption to university.
-Any PM work coordinated at the customer’s discretion outside of normal working hours, on weekends or holidays, shall be billable to the customer at normal overtime rate.

-Identify defects, failed or doubtful components, water or oil leaks, refrigerant leaks, excessive vibration, noisy or improper operation.

-Inform the Facilities Maintenance Staff of preventive maintenance progress, inspection findings and applicable maintenance and repair options.

-Recommend applicable retrofit options and equipment replacement alternatives.

-Service Provider shall provide the Facilities Maintenance Staff with written reports of its progress and the results of this preventive maintenance program.
-Reports may be delivered electronically.

-The Service Provider shall utilize original equipment manufacturers recommended maintenance techniques for required tasking, testing, frequencies, etc. unless other requirements as may be dictated herein requiring more stringent maintenance or testing.
-Where the system or equipment is old or does not have manufacturers recommended maintenance requirements, the Service Provider shall provide this service in accordance with the best commercial practice governing the maintenance of the system or covered equipment.

-The Service Provider shall provide a detailed maintenance plan including tasking and frequency for all equipment based upon each equipment manufacturer, type, size or other unique requirements.
-Equipment of similar manufacturer, types and sizes may be grouped.

 Unplanned Repairs - The Service Provider shall furnish labor, tools, equipment, transportation, and supervision necessary to provide repairs for all covered equipment and systems under this agreement 24 hour a day, 7 days a week, unless expressly excluded in this agreement:

 Emergency Repair Response: Service Provider shall provide 24/7 “Hotline” for emergency repair requests that is available and monitored 24 hours a day, 7 days a week.
 Service Provider shall respond to emergency repair service calls with a two (2) hour verbal response and a four (4) hour on-site response by Service Provider’s trained technician.

 Any worn or failed components and parts shall be replaced by Service Provider and all replacement parts shall be of like or current design to minimize system depreciation and obsolescence.

+The average number of weekly calls are 3 to 5 calls monthly.
+Most calls occur during normal business hours, however; there are after hour calls.
+Please note that these calls could increase.

 Please see attachment for labor and material rates.